Hendryshi/hendryshi-blog/source/_posts/2020/05/Write-My-First-Game-MineSweeper.md

 # Conclusion
-This is my first game developed by C# winForm.
+This is my first personal game developed by C# winForm.
 At first I think that it's easy to develop, but in fact I still met some difficulties and it took me about two weeks to finish it.
 Maybe in the future I would add some another features like music and animation effect to my application.